-We provide the New York City area with top-notch pest control.
+We provide the the areas in New York City with top-notch pest control.

-Q: What are the most common pest issues that business owners face in the area?
+Q: What are the most common pest issues that business owners face in New York City?

 Q: How do the seasons affect pest activity around New York City?